Skip to main content Skip to footer site map

 Table of Contents

-Open enrollment is the window of time that eligible employees are allowed to opt in or make changes to their existing benefits options each year.
+During benefits open enrollment, eligible employees can enroll in benefits or make changes to their existing benefits options each year.
 This can be an important time for employees to take advantage of new benefits, restructure their current offerings, or stop coverage altogether if a spouse or other family member now has access to comprehensive insurance.

 Once benefits elections are made, they often cannot be changed until the next year's enrollment period, unless specific qualifying life events occur.
 For this reason, it's important that your employees understand their options during open enrollment.

-When Is Open Enrollment for 2023, and When Does It End?
+When Is Open Enrollment, and When Does It End?

-For the majority of Americans, the federal health insurance Marketplace open enrollment period for health insurance benefits starting in 2023 will run from Nov.
-1, 2022 through Jan.
-15, 2023.
-Employers may set an enrollment period for individual employees that begins and ends earlier than the federal health insurance Marketplace open enrollment period.
-This is often the case because employers want to have all the necessary paperwork completed before the federal deadlines.
+For the majority of Americans, the federal health insurance marketplace open enrollment period for health insurance benefits starting in 2023 will run from Nov.
+1, 2023, through Jan.
+15, 2024.
+Most employers have an open enrollment period of at least two to four weeks.
+Employers may set up a benefits enrollment period for individual employees that begins and ends earlier than the federal health insurance Marketplace open enrollment period.
+This is often the case because employers want to complete all necessary paperwork before the federal deadlines.

 How Long Is Open Enrollment?